 I started to earnestly seek what the Bible said about anger, and I read a couple of books on anger.
 But more than anything, I just simply gave up my right to be angry.
 I surrendered my right to be angry and God performed a miracle.

 About three months later, Juli came up to me and said “Kevin, what has happened to your anger?”
 I was somewhat defensive, and said “What do you mean?”.
 She said, “Kevin, It’s not there anymore!
 Your face doesn’t get tense and you never explode at me and the kids anymore!”

 I was completely unaware that anything had happened.
 I was not faking it or bottling it up inside; God had simply taken away my anger.
 We both knew God had changed me in a miraculous way!

-As I look back now, I can see that I was not in an EMOTIONAL state where I needed A counselor, I was in a SPIRITUAL state of brokenness, humility and repentance where I could be healed by THE COUNSELOR-God’s Holy Spirit.
+As I look back now, I can see that I was in a spiritual state of brokenness, humility and repentance where I could be healed by the counselor – God’s Holy Spirit.
 As I humbled myself, the place in my heart once filled with pride, became filled with the Holy Spirit.

 I was so overwhelmed by what God did, that I began asking Him what he wanted me to do next.

 God began to show me things I needed to make right.
 I went to three people with whom I had strained relationships and apologized for my part in the strain and God restored the relationships.
 He led me to make financial restitution in a business deal I made many years before in which I was dishonest.
 He led me to return an item I had stolen from a friend when we were kids.

 At age 40, after more than 10 years as a Christian, I began to see what it REALLY means to surrender to God.